Glossary Of Estate Planning Terms (2012)

-Living Will: The instrument used to express one’s wishes for treatment in the event of irreversible terminal condition or persistent vegetative state.
+Living Will: The instrument used to express one’s wishes for treatment in the event of an irreversible terminal condition or persistent vegetative state.
 Now often replaced by Advance Medical Directive.
 (See above.)

 Marital Deduction: The deduction against gross estate value accorded by the Internal Revenue Code for transfers by gift or upon death to one’s spouse.
 Under current law the marital deduction is unlimited, e.g. there is no estate or gift tax on qualifying transfers of any amount to a U.S. citizen spouse.
 (See QDOT below with respect to non-U.S. citizen spouses.)

-Marital Trust: Trust established to hold the surviving spouse’s share of property upon the death of first spouse to die (see “A-B Trust” above).
+Marital Trust: Trust established to hold the surviving spouse’s share of property upon the death of the first spouse to die (see “A-B Trust” above).
 Distributions to this Trust by a deceased spouse qualify for the marital deduction.
 (See above.)
 In the A-B Trust configuration, the A Trust will be the Marital Trust.

 Payable-on-Death Account (POD): A bank account titled in the name of the original owner, but directing distribution to a named beneficiary upon the owner’s death.
 POD accounts avoid probate administration.

 Personal Representative: An executor or administrator (see above).
-In Maryland both executors and administrators are referred to as the Personal Representative (often abbreviated “P.R.”).
+In Maryland, both executors and administrators are referred to as the Personal Representative (often abbreviated “P.R.”).

-Pour-Over Will: A Will used in conjunction with a Revocable Living Trust to dispose of any property owned by the decedent at time of death which was not transferred to the Trust during the Trustor’s lifetime.
-The Pour-Over Will also revokes all prior Wills, but unlike traditional Wills it does not contain detailed dispositive provisions; rather it directs distribution of all individually owned property of the Testator to the Trustee of his/her Trust.
+Pour-Over Will: A Will used in conjunction with a Revocable Living Trust to dispose of any property owned by the decedent at the time of death which was not transferred to the Trust during the Trustor’s lifetime.
+The Pour-Over Will also revokes all prior Wills, but unlike traditional Wills, it does not contain detailed dispositive provisions; rather it directs distribution of all individually owned property of the Testator to the Trustee of his/her Trust.
 The Trust instrument contains detailed instructions relating to the distribution of the property.
 Like all Wills, a Pour-Over Will is subject to probate administration.

-Power-of-Attorney: A legal instrument whereby one appoints and empowers another person as agent to deal with one’s property and affairs.
+Power-of-Attorney: A legal instrument whereby one appoints and empowers another person as an agent to deal with one’s property and affairs.
 (See Attorney-in-Fact above).
 A General Power of Attorney is one which gives the Attorney-in-Fact broad, plenary powers; a Special Power-of-Attorney limits the Attorney-in-Fact’s authority to a particular property or transaction.
 A Durable Power-of-Attorney is one which remains effective even after the maker becomes incapacitated.
 Most comprehensive estate plans include a General Durable Power-of-Attorney.